 Students in the University Honors Program also have the possibility of earning credit for special experience courses such as directed study, independent study, internships, study abroad, or a senior Honors thesis.
 You will be able to set this up by speaking with the Honors office staff.

-The best parts of the Honors Program are the interesting courses taught by absolutely passionate faculty; the opportunity to come together with high achieving, critically thinking students from a variety of disciplines; the opportunities the faculty created for us to have interesting, innovating projects within our coursework to fulfill something new and exciting within ourselves.
+The best parts of the Honors Program are the interesting courses taught by absolutely passionate faculty; the opportunity to come together with high achieving, critically-thinking students from a variety of disciplines; and the opportunities the faculty created for us to have interesting, innovating projects within our coursework to fulfill something new and exciting within ourselves.